KaisenAmin/c_std/README.md

 # Configure (Ninja generator recommended).
 Omit -G for the platform default.
 cmake -S . -B build -G Ninja

-# Build the library, the main demo, and every example
+# Build the library, the main demo
 cmake --build build

 # Build and run the main demo (runs from the project root so ./sources is reachable)